ocelot-inc/ocelotgui/README.md

 <P>
 The left side of the statement widget is reserved for the prompt, and cannot be typed over.
-Initially the prompt will be 'mysql&gt;' or 'mariadb&gt;', but this can be changed, see the later description of Client Statements: Prompt.
+Initially the prompt will be 'mysql&gt;' but this can be changed, see the later description of Client Statements: Prompt.
 </P>
 <P>